hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 After genesis or rekeying stages, the library can sign any message.
 Using each `SecretShare` owned by the participant, a message can be signed, producing a `TssSignature`

 Multiple signatures can be aggregated to create an aggregate `TssSignature`.
-An aggregate `TssSignature` can be validated against the LedgerId if
+An aggregate `TssSignature` can be validated against the LedgerId (public key)  if
 `t` (t=threshold) valid signatures are aggregated.
-If the threshold is met and the signature is valid, the library will respond with true; if not, it will be false.
+If the threshold is met and the signature is valid, the library will respond with true; if not, it will respond with false.

 #### Security Considerations
 As long as an adversary Participant knows fewer than a threshold number of decryption keys, they cannot recover enough information to start forging threshold signatures.
 Adversarial participants may learn the shares of the participants whose keys they have compromised, but more is needed to recover the secret.
+Suggested change
 For security, adversarial parties are free to choose low or zero entropy values for protocol inputs such as shareIds.
 There will still be sufficient entropy in the entire protocol from the honest nodes.
+For security, adversarial parties might choose low or zero entropy values for protocol inputs such as shareIds, but here will still be sufficient entropy in the overall protocol from honest nodes.

 #### Summary diagram